 There has been a recent Google announcement about applying major changes to their Google Maps.
 This includes changing the name to “Google Maps Platform”.
 In addition, the newly updated pricing policy “Pay as you Go” has been alarming for most of the users that are using Google Maps API on their Website and haven’t connected billing to their Google accounts.
 In this article, we will explain the effects of the major change and what is going to happen to those users who don’t connect their billing to their accounts after 16 July 2018.

-Before June 2018, most of the website having Google Maps on user websites such as contact page or location used to work without the API Keys.
-Howverver, Google has now enforced that websites must have an API Key associated to the Maps API.
+Before June 2018, most websites having Google Maps on user websites such as contact pages or locations used to work without the API Keys.
+However, Google has now enforced that websites must have an API key associated with the Maps API.
 In case of missing Google API Key, it will generate an error or degrade the experience of the Map.

-The Google has changed its policy and will try to get all the users under the billing.
-In the future it may terminate the Google Map service to those websites that are not enlisted under the billing.
-However, this is not going to happen very easily as it will be a huge impact on the millions of website that rely on Google Maps.
+Google has changed its policy and will try to get all the users under the billing.
+In the future, it may terminate the Google Map service to those websites that are not enlisted under the billing.
+However, this is not going to happen very easily as it will be a huge impact on the millions of websites that rely on Google Maps.
 Furthermore, most of these websites don’t have billing accounts associated with them.
-In addition, those websites that don’t have extreme high usage will continue to work without interruption.
+In addition, those websites that don’t have extremely high usage will continue to work without interruption.